Space U Odyssey

 A leader, after obtaining all the necessary information and permission, can agree to accept the responsibility of making sure a youth takes the necessary medication at the appropriate time, but Scouting America does not mandate or necessarily encourage the leader to do so.
 (Source) .
 The following MUST be done:

-• Scouts and adults who require medication must have all medications listed on the Annual Health and Medical Record.
+• Camper and adults who require medication must have all medications listed on the Annual Health and Medical Record.
 Be sure to check (Yes or No) on Part B2 of the Annual Health and Medical Record whether non-prescription medications (e.g., acetaminophen, antibiotic ointment, antacids, antihistamine, hydrocortisone cream) can be administered at camp.

 • Send enough of the medication in sufficient quantities in the original container to last throughout camp, but only send the amount of medication needed at camp.
 If requested, most pharmacists will provide a second labeled container for medications so only the needed prescription can be sent to camp and the remainder can be kept at home in a labeled container.